Frequently asked questions

 Yes.
 There are two ways to submit a report without identifying yourself.

-When you report health care fraud, any information you provide about yourself will stay confidential.
+When you report health care fraud or abuse, any information you provide about yourself will stay confidential.
 That means that even if you give your name in the report, the health care provider(s) would not know that you reported them.
 However, you may also enter your complaint anonymously.

-Anyone can report health care fraud through this UnitedHealthcare site.
+Anyone can report health care fraud or abuse through this UnitedHealthcare site.
 You do not have to be a UnitedHealthcare member or provider.

-There are a few ways to make a report – online or phone call.
+There are a few ways to make a report – online or by making a phone call.